History of Dominica: French colony: 1715–1763

 Spain had little to no success in colonising Dominica and in 1690, the French established their first permanent settlements in Dominica.
 French woodcutters from Martinique and Guadeloupe begin to set up timber camps to supply the French islands with wood and gradually become permanent settlers.
 They brought the first enslaved people from West Africa to Dominica.
 In 1715, a revolt of "poor white" smallholders in the north of Martinique, known as La Gaoulé, caused an exodus of them to southern Dominica.
 They set up smallholdings.
 Meanwhile, French families and others from Guadeloupe settled in the north.

 In 1727, the first French commander, M. Le Grand, took charge of the island with a basic French government; Dominica formally became a colony of France, and the island was divided into districts or "quarters".
 Already installed in Martinique and Guadeloupe and cultivating sugar cane, the French gradually developed plantations in Dominica for coffee.
-They imported African slaves to fill the labour demands replacing the indigenous Caribs.
+They imported African slaves over the next 70 years to fill the labour demands.
 In 1761, during the Seven Years' War, a British expeditionary force under Andrew Rollo, 5th Lord Rollo captured and occupied Dominica along with several other French Caribbean colonies.